-We know that the mean solar activity level matches that of similar G2V stars, but we have yet to understand the observed dependence of stellar activity on rotation, and to understand phenomena such as dynamo saturation in young, rapidly rotating stars or the apparent enhancement of activity in tidally interacting binaries[17].
-Whereas several solar and heliospheric activity indices have been identified as somewhat useful to forecast the strength of subsequent magnetic cycles, these correlations are as poor as they are poorly understood; the wide range of forecasts for the next sunspot cycle clearly demonstrates the absence of predictive value of most or all of the methods[11].
-A major problem is that the validation of a successful cycle forecast would take decades if only the Sun were used as a benchmark: stellar constraints are essential!
+We know that the mean solar activity level matches that of similar G2V stars, but we have yet to understand the observed dependence of stellar activity on rotation, and phenomena such as dynamo saturation in young, rapidly-rotating stars or the apparent enhancement of activity in tidally-interacting binary stars[17].
+Several solar and heliospheric activity indices have been identified as somewhat useful to forecast subsequent magnetic cycles, but these correlations are as poor as they are poorly understood; the wide range of forecasts for the present sunspot cycle demonstrates the lack of predictive value of most (or all) of the methods[11].
+A major problem is that the validation of a successful cycle forecast would take decades if only the recent Sun were used as a benchmark: historical solar records and stellar constraints are essential!

-Stellar observations demonstrated that solar-like dynamos require a convective envelope immediately underneath the stellar surface, with rotation acting as a catalyst that strengthens the dynamo, at least up to a point of saturation.
+Stellar observations revealed that solar-like dynamos require convection immediately below the stellar surface, with rotation acting as a catalyst that strengthens the dynamo, at least up to a point of saturation.
 The helioseismic determination of the solar rotation with depth and latitude guided theorists to models in which the rotational shear layer (the tachocline) below the convective envelope is crucial as a reservoir for field even as it is stretched and strengthened by latitudinal differential rotation.
-But observations show little change in stellar activity across the boundary where stars become fully convective (with activity continuing to depend on rotation and decreasing with age, and with activity saturating at comparable Rossby numbers), dynamos function in T Tauri stars and (tidally locked) rapidly rotating giants with very deep convective envelope; recent models suggest that the buoyancy of the field can be countered by convective downdrafts[2].
+Observations reveal a pattern change in stellar activity across the boundary where stars become fully convective, but nonetheless activity continues to depend on rotation and decreasing with age, dynamos function in T Tauri stars and (tidally locked) rapidly rotating giants with very deep convective envelopes; recent models suggest that the buoyancy of the field can be countered by convective downdrafts[2].
 Dynamos appear also to function in brown dwarfs and may even aid global mixing in asymptotic and red giant branch stars[5].